Arrow functions in ES6 / ES2015

 },

-Another alternative solution is to capture the value of this - store it in a variable and than use that variable within the scope of the event listener:
+Second option: capture this in a variable and use that variable inside the event listener’s scope:

 greet: function greet() {